ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Methodology

-Since our proposed ATMPA method is not designed for a single detector, we have designed different types of detectors based on CNN, SVM, and RF in the module of malware detection.
-There are two training processes in this module: one is to achieve the normal malware detectors and the other is to obtain the AEs.
+Since our proposed ATMPA method is not designed for a single detector, different types of detectors based on CNN, SVM, and RF are designed in the malware detection module.
+There are two training processes in this module: one is to achieve the function of normal malware detectors and the other is to obtain the AEs.